phone: (716) 839-8388

 Upon completion of the undergraduate nursing program the student will:

-Integrate best evidence, clinical judgment, and patient preferences in planning individualized care.
+- Integrate the best evidence, clinical judgment, and patient preferences in planning individualized care.

-Demonstrate leadership skills working within organizations or in the community both in the actual provision of care and/or supervising care provided by others to improve and ensure patient safety.
+- Demonstrate leadership skills working within organizations or in the community both in the actual provision of care and/or supervising the care provided by others to improve and ensure patient safety.